MicrosoftDocs/azure-dev-docs/articles/github-copilot-azure/troubleshoot-examples.md

 ### Asking questions about specific timeframes

 - "@azure Grab all the errors in the logs between yesterday and today."
-- "@azure Diagnose my app to show me what problems it encountered"
+- "@azure Diagnose my app to show me what problems it encountered."
-- "@azure Tell me what goes wrong with my app 'myAppName'"
+- "@azure Tell me what goes wrong with my app 'myAppName'."
-- "@azure Troubleshoot my app for any possible issues in the last 3 hours"
+- "@azure Troubleshoot my app for any possible issues in the last 3 hours."
 - "@azure What errors did my app 'myAppName' have in the last 24 hours?"